RobecoSAM Global Green Bonds DH EUR

 The fund’s sustainable investment objective is to invest in green bonds.
 Green bonds are bonds that are recognized as such by external sources and which proceeds are used to finance or re-finance in part or in full new and/or existing environmentally-friendly projects.
 The green bond selection is based on external data or an internally developed five-step Green bond framework.
 The five-step framework states that the issuer's green bond framework must be aligned with market standards related to green bonds such as such as the ICMA Green Bond Principles.
 Next, the allocation of the investment proceeds must contribute to at least one of the six objectives of the EU Taxonomy nor do any significant harm to the other five.
 The six objectives of the EU Taxonomy Regulation are climate change mitigation and adaptation, sustainable use and protection of water and marine resources, the transition to a circular economy, pollution prevention and control, and the protection of healthy ecosystems.
 The third and fourth steps require that the bond issuer reports on the use of proceeds and that the issuance aligns with the wider sustainability strategy of the issuer.
 The fifth and last step states that the issuer must respect international norms related to conduct such as international labor rights, human rights and the UN Global Compact.
 In addition, the investment process also takes into account exclusions following Robeco's exclusion policy and integrates financially material ESG factors in the bottom-up issuer analysis to assess the impact on the issuer's fundamentals.

-Based on transaction prices, the fund's return was -3.07%.
-The fund posted a negative absolute return in February, as global bond yields fully reversed January's rally.
-The Global Green Bond Index delivered a total return of -2.27% this month (EUR hedged).
-The credit spread on the Global Green Bond Index tightened by 4 bps to 98 basis points.
-The total return of the fund was -2.98%, underperforming the index.
-The main detractor from performance was the overweight duration position.
-As we are getting closer to the end of the tightening cycle, we will continue to gradually further scale into duration in the coming months.
-In addition, curve steepener positions detracted as the curve bear-flattened.
-Especially the US 2s10s curve flattened.
-Our credit beta and issuer selection made a combined neutral contribution to the fund's performance.
+Based on transaction prices, the fund's return was 0.23%.
+The fund posted a positive absolute return over the month, outperforming its index.
+The total return of the fund was +0.30%.
+The Bloomberg MSCI Global Green Bond Index delivered a total return of +0.28% this month (EUR hedged).
+The credit spread on the Global Green Bond Index remained at 110 basis points.
+Our credit beta and issuer selection made a combined positive contribution to the fund's performance.

 Expectation of fund manager